Fix system restore points gone or directly use backup:

 For Windows 10 system restore points gone, there are several possible reasons.
 Maybe, different users have different reason, just learn them below and find yours, so you can fix this issue thothroughly.

-4. The retention time of Windows 10 system restore is less than 90 days.
-In Windows 7, a restore point can be kept for 90 days.
-However, in Windows 10, it cannot be kept over 90 days.
+- The retention time of Windows 10 system restore is less than 90 days.

-5. Any kind of USB turbo-boosters like ASRock XFast USB can affect the Volume Shadow Service.
-If your computer have a SRock XFast USB, you need to remove it before you create a restore points.
+- Any kind of USB turbo-boosters like ASRock XFast USB can affect the Volume Shadow Service, which is required for creating system restore point.

-6. The page file is defragmented.
-If you find no system restore points have been created in Windows 10 after you restart your computer, your page file is defragmented.
-You need to recreate it.
+- The page file is defragmented if you find no system restore points have been created in Windows 10 after you restart your computer.

-7. System Restore has corrupt files.
-If the System restore has corrupt files, your restore points will be deleted.
+- The restore points will be deleted if System Restore has corrupt files.
 You can run sfc/scannow to check if there are corrupt files.

 How to fix no system restore points in Windows 10